DigiScore/digiscore.github.io/_posts/2023-07-31-Cullithump_commissions.md

 **Form and Navigation**

--	The environment allows performers to explore and interpret touch, sound, and visual information.
+-	The environment in *Tendons of Transformations* allows performers to explore and interpret touch, sound, and visual information.
 -	The use of electronic feedback and transducers creates surprises during performances, making each rendition unique and unpredictable.
--	The digital score includes planned and random algorithmic procedures, as well as symbol modifiers, which challenge performers and introduce an element of surprise.
+-	*Path/Fields* includes planned and random algorithmic procedures, as well as symbol modifiers, which challenge performers and introduce an element of surprise.
--	The piece bridges the gap between notated music and improvisation, providing opportunities for both structured and spontaneous performance.
+-	*Path/Fields* bridges the gap between notated music and improvisation, providing opportunities for both structured and spontaneous performance.

 **Digital Musicianship**